cynthiapinedoh79/Project2js/README.md

 ### 🏗️ Structure
 The website is designed with HTML5, CSS3 and JS.

-#### HTML Files Overview
-1. Index.html.
-Entry point of the site.
-Asks: “Need Bookkeeping?”

-2. Quiz.html.
-A short quiz to help users determine if they need assistance with taxes, finances, or bookkeeping.

-3. Feedback.html.
-Displays feedback based on quiz results.
-High scores lead to a message with two action buttons:
-    - Fill Form 1040 Now
-    -	Contact Us via Website

-4. CheckThis.html Linked from the main page; presents interesting Bookkeeping Facts.
-5. Prize.html A fun interactive page where users can “Try Your Luck!” to win a discount or special offer.

-#### CCS Files
-1. quiz.css – Provides the styling for all site sections except the Form 1040 page.

-2. format1040.css – Specifically styles the IRS Form 1040 section.
-It includes rules for showing and hiding elements, hover effects, alerts, error and success messages, and validation feedback.
-It also visually highlights input fields, checkboxes, and radio buttons when submitted data is invalid.

-#### JS Files.
-1. quiz.css – Contains the JavaScript code for all site functionality except the Form 1040.

-2. format1040.css – This file handles the JavaScript for the Form 1040.
-Due to the form's complexity, the script is extensive and focuses specifically on validating the format and content of the entered data.

 **Website Pages:**
 1. **_Needs Bookkepping?:_** Main page with three buttons (Quiz, Check This! and Get a Prize!)